Donna A. Earle, MA., LPC, CCTP, MEMI and EMDRIA Certified Therapist™

 At To Life!
 Counseling, we understand that trauma is not just what happened to you--it's how your mind, body, and spirit responded to it.

-The word trauma comes from the Greek word (trama), meaning wound.
+The word trauma comes from the Greek word "tpaύμα" (pronounced trauma), meaning wound.
 But not all wounds are visible.
 Trauma is an emotional, psychological, and physiological wound--often invisible to others--that can deeply affect your sense of safety, identity, and connection.

 -